Ardlamont mystery

-Background
+Background and incident

 Alfred John Monson was born in 1860 the son of Reverend Thomas John Monson and his wife the Hon.
 Caroline Isabella Monckton, daughter of the 5th Viscount Galway.
 He married Agnes Maude Day in 1881.

-Windsor Dudley Cecil Hambrough, born 1873, was a member of the Hambrough family of Pipewell Hall, Northamptonshire and Steephill, Isle of Wight.
+In 1891, Monson began working as a gentleman's tutor for the Hambrough family of Pipewell Hall, Northamptonshire and Steephill, Isle of Wight.

 Windsor Dudley Cecil Hambrough 1873-1893.